Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Methodology

-As the estimates can still be non-concave, we choose to employ the genetic algorithm within the R package \texttt{rgenoud} \cite[]{mebaneGeneticOptimizationUsing2011} to evaluate the performance of the estimators.
+As the estimates may still be non-concave, we choose to employ the genetic algorithm within the R package \texttt{rgenoud} \cite[]{mebaneGeneticOptimizationUsing2011} to evaluate the performance of our estimators.
 A genetic algorithm is an optimization method that uses the principles of natural selection and evolution to find approximate solutions to complex problems.
 The process involves creating a starting population of candidate solutions, evaluating their fitness, selecting the fittest individuals to create the next generation, combining them through crossover, and introducing diversity through mutation.
-The algorithm then repeats this process until a stopping criterion is met or a high-fitness solution is found \cite[]{mitchellIntroductionGeneticAlgorithms1998}.
+The algorithm repeats this process until a high-fitness solution is found \cite[]{mitchellIntroductionGeneticAlgorithms1998}.
+The overall algorithm for our two methods is summarized in Algorithm \ref{alg_1}, where, for simplicity, we refer to the first approach as the one maximizing \(\widehat{S}_{SI}^*(t; \boldsymbol{\eta})\) and the second approach as the one maximizing \(\widehat{S}_{SD}^*(t; \boldsymbol{\eta})\).